Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Introduction

 \section{Introduction}

 \mbox

-The remarkable property of ``asymptotic freedom'' of Quantum Chromodynamics (QCD) \cite{Politzer:1974fr, Marciano:1977su, Dokshitzer:1978hw, Mueller:1981sg} ensures the validity of perturbative methods in the description of strong interaction phenomena at short distances.
+The remarkable property of ``asymptotic freedom'' of Quantum Chromodynamics (QCD)~\cite{Politzer:1974fr,Marciano:1977su,Dokshitzer:1978hw,Mueller:1981sg} ensures the validity of perturbative methods in the description of strong interaction phenomena at short distances.
 It makes QCD a self-consistent relativistic quantum field theory, for which a perturbative analysis gives a correct treatment of ultraviolet divergences.
 However, perturbative methods fail to provide a description for the simplest QCD bound states (light hadrons) in terms of fundamental quark and gluon degrees of freedom.
 The study of hadronic structure has become the goal of numerous experimental and theoretical studies aiming to the development of refined theoretical methods to address QCD in the strong coupling regime.

-Among these methods, one of the most powerful and universal approaches is that of hard-scattering factorization (for a review see {\it e.g.} the monograph \cite{JCollins_pQCD}).
+Among these methods, one of the most powerful and universal approaches is that of hard-scattering factorization (for a review see \textit{e.g.} the monograph~\cite{JCollins_pQCD}).
 It allows separating the interaction into a long-range (soft) part, described by means of universal non-perturbative light-cone dominated hadronic matrix element of non-local QCD operators, and a short-range (hard) part, for which perturbative QCD can be systematically applied.
-Establishing factorization theorems lead to a rich phenomenological program for numerous observables measured in $e^+ e^-$-annihilation, deep inelastic $e N$-, $\nu N$-, and $A N$-collisions, with $A$ being a photon, a meson or a nucleon.
+Establishing factorization theorems leads to a rich phenomenological program for numerous observables measured in $e^+ e^-$-annihilation, deep inelastic $e N$-, $\nu N$-, and $A N$-collisions, with $A$ being a photon, a meson or a nucleon.

 The textbook example is provided by the factorized description of Deep Inelastic Scattering (DIS).
 The corresponding factorization theorem allows writing the DIS cross sections as a convolution of a perturbatively calculable coefficient function with parton distribution functions (PDFs).
-The simplest quark PDF is defined as the diagonal hadronic matrix element of a non-local quark-antiquark operator on the light-cone ($z^2=0$): $ \hat{O} (-z/2, z/2)=\bar{\Psi}(-z/2) \gamma^+ \Psi (z/2) $, where $\gamma^+$ stands for the light-cone component of $\gamma^\mu$.
+The simplest quark PDF is defined as the diagonal hadronic matrix element of a non-local quark--antiquark operator on the light-cone ($z^2=0$): $ \hat{O} (-z/2, z/2)=\bar{\Psi}(-z/2) \gamma^+ \Psi (z/2) $, where $\gamma^+$ stands for the light-cone component of $\gamma^\mu$; and the use of the light-cone gauge $A^+=0$ is assumed.